 Because the benefit relies on employees submitting PHI on a regular basis, this can be difficult.

-Most small businesses today rely on personalized benefits automation software solutions to offer and administer a QSEHRA.
+Most small businesses today rely on a QSEHRA administration tool for offering and managing a QSEHRA.
 These solutions draft plan documents that include compliant HIPAA language and update them in real time.
 They also take care of QSEHRA administration requirements like reviewing documents with employees’ PHI so the business doesn’t have to.

 And there are time savings as well.
 With a personalized benefits automation software solution like PeopleKeep, small businesses spend an average of 5 to 15 minutes a month administering a QSEHRA.